TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/ExtensionIntegration.rst

    :alt: Location of translation files
    :width: 600px

-Typically the following setup will workout fine:
+The following setup will workout fine:

 - Source file path: `/Resources/Private/Language/`
 - Translated file path: `/%original_path%/%two_letters_code%.%original_file_name%`

-Please check in the right area of the model if all xlf files have been identified.
+Please check in the right area of the modal dialog window if all xlf files have been identified.

-Now press the green save button in upper left corner and then the save button in lower right corner.
+Now press the green save button on the upper middle border and then the save button in the lower right corner.

 Now press the last save button and you are done!